Chief Creative Goddess!

 Welcome to Glass Art Revealed!
 I hope you enjoy my glass art as much as I love creating it!

 This is where I’m supposed to tell you all about becoming a glass artist which is weird to do, but here goes!
-I was a mature…. ok, a significantly older student, pursuing an Environmental Science degree when Chemistry kicked my you know what.
-Thank goodness I had decided to add a Jewelry making class to ease the stress I knew would accompany the Chemistry course.
+I was a mature…. ok, a significantly older student, pursuing an Environmental Science degree when Chemistry thoroughly kicked my you know what.
+Thank goodness I had decided to add a Jewelry making class to ease the stress I knew would accompany the Chem course.

 As I started learning more techniques in the Jewelry class (annealing, copper fabrications, lost wax casting, and much more) I found the pace, rhythm, and freedom in the class to be so fulfilling I knew I needed to explore it deeper.